Finding a Lung Disease Support Group

 What are other types of support?

 Finding a lung disease support group and attending the group’s meetings could help you feel better overall but taking charge of your healthcare by trying alternative therapies could also help improve your quality of life.
-If you or someone you love has lung disease and would like more information about cellular therapy and possible treatment options, contact the Lung Institute at 888-745-6697.
+If you or someone you love has lung disease and would like more information about cellular therapy and possible treatment options, contact the Lung Health Institute at 888-745-6697.